ArcNLET-Py/ArcNLET-Py/docs/UserManual/usinggroundwaterflow.rst

 2. The ArcNLET-Py Groundwater Flow Module begins to process data, and the progress bar appears.
-The runtime can vary depending on the data sets’ file sizes, spatial scale, and raster cell size.
+The runtime can vary depending on the data sets' file sizes, spatial scale, and raster cell size.

 .. figure:: ./media/usinggroundwaterflowMedia/media/image9.png
    :align: center